SmartRoadSense/website/hugo/content/_index.md

             {{< imgset src="srs_how_2" class="card-img-top" alt="Data aggregation" >}}
             <div class="card-body">
                 <h4 class="card-title">Aggregation</h4>
-                <p class="card-text">Collected data is anonymized an your device and transmitted to the SmartRoadSense service, which aggregates the data from multiple users.</p>
+                <p>Collected data is anonymized an your device and transmitted to the SmartRoadSense service, which aggregates the data from multiple users.</p>
             </div>
         </div>
     </div>